jeffqchen/Diamond-Monster-3D-VRAM-Expansion/README.md

 Please be reminded that extra RAM does not bring any significant performance gain to the Voodoo 1 in most use cases.
 This is a pure functionality expansion, and the performance in that expanded scenario is miserable.
 There are very good reasons why 3Dfx ended up going with the 2+2 RAM configuration instead of more.

+To complete this mod you will be soldering the following number of joints:
+- FBI & TMU Board (2x)
+  - Castellated		(40-4)*4
+  - SMD Headers		40*4
+  - SMD Resistors	2*2
+- RAM Modules (8x)
+  - J-pins		40*2
+  - Pin Headers		40
+- Main Chip Jumpers
+  - Tiny Pin		3
+  - PCB Pads		3

+Total: 1582

+I made about 3 errors out of 1582 pins in my personal attempt.

+You will gain almost no extra performance out of this mod.
+But you will get a lot of practice soldering various types of joints!

 BitsUndBolts [made a video](https://www.youtube.com/watch?v=zTUwuydDcZQ) benchmarking the cards before and after the RAM expansion.

 -----------